chernikovalexey/Kumquat/documentation/Kernel.md

 __ke.cache.get(id, callback):__

-It selects all element with id equals `id` (or name equals `id`, if `id` is a string) and fires `fn` function an argument represented by array contains selected objects.
+It selects all elements with id equals `id` (or name equals `id`, if `id` is a string) and fires `fn` function an argument represented by an array contains selected objects.

 ```javascript
 ke.cache.save('TODO', 'Test');